Manaslu Circuit Trek - 14 Days

 You can also enjoy a quiet evening simply relishing the view of the mountains.
 Dinner is served at around 7 pm.
 After dinner, head to bed for a much-needed rest.
 Every day has something new to offer in the Manaslu region.

-Nepal Manaslu Circuit Trek Cost for 14 Days: Transportation, Permits, Guides, and Porter Fees
+Manaslu Circuit Trek Cost for 14 Days

-Nepal Manaslu Circuit Trek Cost: The 14-Day Manaslu Circuit Trek costs for 2026 are between USD 900 and USD 1300.
+Manaslu Circuit Trek Cost: The 14-Day Manaslu Circuit Trek costs for 2026 are between USD 796 and USD 1300.
 However, the prices are subject to change based on your preferences.
 Your preferred luxuries, modes of transport, trek extensions, number of porters, and other services determine the final budget for the Nepal Manaslu Circuit Trek.

 Transportation for the Manaslu Trek: At Global Adventure Trekking, we include two-way transportation from Kathmandu to the trek starting point.
 This generally covers the local buses or shared jeeps (around USD 10 to USD 15 per person) from Kathmandu to Machha Khola and return transportation from Dharapani to Kathmandu or Pokhara.
 Private jeeps are also available for greater comfort and flexibility at extra cost.